kaaydin/kaaydin/README.md

 ### Hi there - Welcome to my GitHub profile 👋

 I’m Kaan, a Computer Science graduate student at the University of St. Gallen, with a passion for data & deep learning.
 I have professional experience with BCG and AWS, specializing in AI and GenAI solutions.
-My current research focuses on using diffusion models for image translation in remote sensing.

 <br>